anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 has the same logical elements as BRSKI, but with more flexible placement of the authentication and authorization checks on certification requests.
 Depending on the application scenario, the registrar MAY still do all of these checks (as is the case in BRSKI), or part of them.

+For discussion about co-location of Join Proxy and Domain Registrar as indicated by the dotted box around them, see {{colo}}.

 The following list describes the on-site components in the target domain of the pledge shown in {{uc1figure}}.